rmoetwil/elektron-sysex-processor/README.md

 ```
 - F0 byte
-- header 5 bytes (synth specific)
+- header 3 or 5 bytes
 - message type 1 byte
 - data
 - F7 byte
 ```

 Notes:
-- Not sure if the header is always 5 bytes long.
-Maybe older SysEx files (when the synth manufacturer code was just one byte long) have a shorter header
+- Depending on the manufacturer the header is 3 or 5 bytes long.
+If the 1st byte is 0 then 2 more bytes will follow to identify the manufacturer.
 - The message types for MonoMachine and MachineDrum are identical.
 The content most probably not.